rubypinkromance/rubypinkromance.com/src/shorts/temporary-cock/1-office.md

 characters:
   - Olivia
   - Trish
-excerpt: Hey, remember that time I took a Russian pill and grew a cock and came all over your tits?
+excerpt: “Hey, remember that time I took a Russian pill, grew a cock and came all over your tits?”
 number: 1
 ---